linq2db/linq2db.EntityFrameworkCore/README.md

 # Current status

-Right now it is an early preview that supports only SQL Server provider.
-More providers support is coming soon.
+Right now it is an early preview.
+Below is a list of providers, that should work right now:
+- SQL Server
+- MySQL (including Devart and Pomelo providers)
+- PostgreSQL (Both npgsql and Devart providers)
+- SQLite (including Devart provider)
+- Firebird
+- DB2 LUW
+- Oracle
+- Access JET provider
+- SQL Server CE

 # Help!
 It doesn't work!